GaryJBlake/garyjblake.github.io/content/archive/2020/powervcf-automation-06.md

 <img align="left" width="200" height="200" src="/images/powervcf-color-transparent.webp" style="float:left; padding-right:20px" >

-This is the six and final blog in a series that discusses automating VMware Cloud Foundation using the Public APIs and PowerVCF.
+This is the sixth and final blog in a series that discusses automating VMware Cloud Foundation using the Public APIs and PowerVCF.
 The series illustrates deploying the Management Domain, creating a Network Pool, commissioning ESXi host, deploying a Workload Domain including NSX-T Edge Cluster and vRealize Suite Lifecycle Manager.

 In this post,  we will take a look at how to initiate the vRealize Suite Lifecycle Manager deployment workflow in SDDC Manager.